dogabudak/parcellab/Readme.md

 I used a simple behaviour driven test approach for the integration tests.
 I wrote the tests depending on the reviewer's behavior first and then I implemented the code inside.
 Due to the time limitation, I could not add extra flavors to the tests but rather keep the coverage as high as possible.
 At the end of testing marathon, I was able to achieve %100 percent test coverage.
 Integration tests requires that you have local mongodb running.
 To run integration tests please run `yarn test:integration`.
 To run unit tests, please run `yarn test:unit`.
+State of the Tests can be also seen from github work flows

 ### Future Improvements: